 Contributed by Cat from Walk my World.

-If you’re looking for an adventurous hike with epic views that is an easy day trip from Taipei, then Teapot Mountain is the one for you.
+If you’re looking for an adventurous hiking trail near Taipei with epic views, then Teapot Mountain is the one for you.
 Characterized by the teapot-shaped rock at the top, this mountain hike doesn’t take too long to complete but will give you a bit of a workout.

 The trail starts by the Gold Museum, which is a 5-10 minute bus ride from Jiufen’s famous old street.
+(Find out how to get from Taipei to Jiufen).
 The 5 km return trail is almost entirely uphill (you’ll climb 360 meters in elevation) but you are presented with beautiful coastal views all the way along.
 The walk isn’t difficult being on a mixture of staircases and pavement, that is until you get to just below the teapot itself when you hit the roped section.

 That’s where you’ll have a choice: take in the beautiful views and return or attempt the scramble to the very top of the teapot!
 The first bit is clambering up rocks with the aid of a rope which is not too difficult in good weather but slippery in the rain.